 Most people don’t like squeaky floors.
-Even in the best case scenario, it means an annoying sound anytime you walk on a specific part of the floor.
-If it happens to be in a bed room, especially when babies are involved, squeaky floors can turn a restful into a long night.
+Even in the best-case scenario, it means an annoying sound anytime you walk on a specific part of the floor.
+If it happens to be in a bedroom, especially when babies are involved, squeaky floors can turn restful into a long night.

 You might learn to avoid the squeaky sections of your floor, but your guests probably won’t.
 And that’s before we even mention that these sections tend to expand over time, only making the problem more inconvenient.
 That’s why this post will answer three crucial questions:

 - Why is my wood or bamboo flooring make noise?

 - Should I take care of the issue myself or consult with an expert?

 Each of these points, of course, requires further consideration.
 It’s a simple 3-step process: identify the exact problem, understand your options in solving it, and work with someone who can reliably help you take care of the issue.